dacionxo/LeadMap-main/LeadMap-main/REMOVED_FOOTER_PAGES.md

 - All removed pages were removed from both `LandingPage.tsx` and `PricingPage.tsx` footers
 - The "About" link in the main navigation header was replaced with "Contact"
-- The Resources column header remains but the navigation is empty with a comment indicating where links will be added
+- **The Resources column has been completely removed** from the footer (not just emptied).
+When ready to add resources back, restore the entire column structure.
 - Keep the footer structure consistent across all pages that use it